 The Air Program's refusal to take into consideration issues regarding quality of life, public health, impacts to private property and impacts to the community is inconsistent with the holding in Colonias, with the applicable statutes and regulations, and with the Board's decision in the Carlisle permitting matter.
 "Duly noting" the concerns raised by the public is insufficient.
+Petitioners were informed by the Air Program officials during the PIH that Smith's application 3136 essentially met technical requirements and that only those technical requirements would be considered in making a decision on the application.
 The Air Program is incorrect in stating that they may only rely on technical requirements.
 If the concerns of the public are not addressed, including quality of life issues, impacts to the community, and impacts to property, then the requirements for public participation are merely a pro forma process that has no meaning and no relation to the actual permit decision.
 Public participation is rendered meaningless, despite statutory and regulatory provisions for public input and numerous decisions by the New Mexico appellate courts emphasizing the importance of public participation in environmental permitting.

-IV.
-Remedies sought by Petitioners, legal basis therefor, and basis for jurisdiction of Board in this matter
+V. Remedies sought by Petitioners, legal basis therefor, and basis for jurisdiction of Board in this matter

-Pursuant to §74-2-7 NMSA and 20.11.81 NMAC, the Petitioners, persons who participated in the permitting action before the Department, request that the Air Quality Board hold an evidentiary hearing on Permit No. 3135, including but not limited to the failure of the Air Quality Program to properly take into consideration public comments and concerns regarding quality of life and impacts on the community, impacts on air quality, cumulative effects of the permitting action, impacts on private property and other issues raised by the public, including those raised by Petitioner Margaret Freed, in Exhibit 2, attached hereto.
+Pursuant to §74-2-7 NMSA and 20.11.81 NMAC, the Petitioners, persons who participated in the permitting action before the Department, request that the Air Quality Board hold an evidentiary hearing on Permit No. 3136, including but not limited to the failure of the Air Quality Program to properly take into consideration public comments and concerns regarding quality of life and impacts on the community, impacts on air quality, cumulative effects of the permitting action, impacts on private property and other issues raised by the public.
 As stated above, pursuant to Colonias Dev.
 Council v.
 Rhino Enviro.
 Services, 2005-NMSC-024, 138 N.M.
 133, NMSA §74-2-5., 20.11.41.6 NMAC, and the Board's decision in the Smith's Carlisle permitting matter, permitting decisions must take into consideration community concerns and cannot rely solely on technical considerations.
 The requested remedy is within the Board's jurisdiction to review decisions made by the Air Quality Program and to prevent and abate air pollution set forth in §74-2-5 and the applicable air quality regulations.